mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-11-AWS-Privilege-Escalation-Part-02.md

 ![](/assets/img/posts/aws-priv-esc-02/case-10-04-Put-User-Policy.png)
 _Adding inline policy to the specified user_

-We have added an inline policy to our user with a custom policy document.
+We have embedded an inline policy to our user with a custom policy document.
 The policy document allows full access to the user:

 ![](/assets/img/posts/aws-priv-esc-02/case-10-05-Admin-Policy-Doc.png)
 _Content of custom admin policy document_